mhavey/marklogic/uml2es/examples/hr/README.md

 FINAL now contains:
   - 5 documents in Department collection
   - 1002 documents in Employee collection

+### Extra Credit: More Harmonizations
+TODO ...
+And now, for comparison, we'll generate other sorts f ... ask the toolkit to create harmonization flows that construct content using the Declarative Mapper.

+gradle -PenvironmentName=local -i uCreateDHFHarmonizeFlow -PmodelName=DHFEmployeeSample -PflowName=harmonizeDM -PentityName=Department -PpluginFormat=sjs -PdataFormat=json -PcontentMode=dm

+gradle -PenvironmentName=local -i uCreateDHFHarmonizeFlow -PmodelName=DHFEmployeeSample -PflowName=harmonizeDMGlobal -PentityName=Employee -PpluginFormat=sjs -PdataFormat=json -PcontentMode=dm

+gradle -PenvironmentName=local -i uCreateDHFHarmonizeFlow -PmodelName=DHFEmployeeSample -PflowName=harmonizeDMAcme -PentityName=Employee -PpluginFormat=sjs -PdataFormat=json -PcontentMode=dm

+Also, for comparison, DHF generated:

+gradle -PenvironmentName=local -i hubCreateHarmonizeFlow -PflowName=harmonizeDHF -PentityName=Department -PpluginFormat=xqy -PdataFormat=xml  -PuseES=true

+gradle -PenvironmentName=local -i hubCreateHarmonizeFlow -PflowName=harmonizeDHF -PentityName=Employee -PpluginFormat=xqy -PdataFormat=xml  -PuseES=true

+Confirm:
+THIS PART IS TODO

+- In your local gradle project you now have a folder called data/cookieCutter-dump.
+This contains generated DHF plugins and harmonization flows for the Employee and Department classes.
+- In your gradle plugins folder, the plugins from cookieCutter-dump have been copied.
+If you run an mlReloadModules, gradle will deploy these plugins to the hub modules database.
+- In the final database xmi2es-examples-hr-FINAL), the code from cookieCutter-dump exists as text documents in the collections cookieCutter and DHFEmployeeSample.

 ## Explore the Data
 In Query Console, import the workspace XMI2ESHR.xml.
 In each tab, try the query to explore an aspect of the data.